Perforce Workspace Handling in TeamCity

 The workspace name also includes the build agent name and a hash value built from the checkout directory and (optionally) checkout rules.

 With agent-side checkout, TeamCity provides environment variables describing the Perforce workspace created during the checkout process.

-If several Perforce VCS Roots are used for the checkout, the variables are created for the first VCS root in the list of the build's VCS Roots.
+If multiple Perforce VCS roots are used for the checkout, the variables are created for the first VCS root in the list of the build's VCS roots:

 P4USER— same as